New York City Employers Must Provide Employees with Recently-Issued “Workers’ Bill of Rights” by July 1, 2024

 Enforcement of the “Workers’ Bill of Rights” will be complaint-based.
 Beginning July 1, 2024, employees can file a complaint online if their employer does not make the “Your Rights at Work” poster available.

-Takeaway: If you are a New York City employer seeking additional guidance on complying with these obligations, contact Nicholas Rollo or any member of the Wilentz Employment Law Team.
+Takeaway: If you are a New York City employer seeking additional guidance on complying with these obligations, contact any member of the Wilentz Employment Law Team.

 Tags: Employer AlertEmployer Liability